Cheng-Che/LeetCode/Questions.md

 Input: 6
 Output: 3
 Explanation: The first 6 elements of magical string S is "12211" and it contains three 1's, so return 3.

+## Single Number II
+Given an array of integers, every element appears three times except for one, which appears exactly once.
+Find that single one.

+Note:
+Your algorithm should have a linear runtime complexity.
+Could you implement it without using extra memory?